 4.2.1 The Chief Executive is currently the Senior Information Risk Owner ("SIRO") for the Council.
-The SIRO is supported in this role by the Head of ICT and Digital Enablement, the Data and Information Manager and the Chief Officer - Legal and

-Procurement.
-These officers will report directly to the SIRO on information governance issues including data protection on a monthly basis, and more regularly, as necessary.
+The SIRO is supported in this role by the Head of ICT and Digital Enablement, the Strategic Insight and Communities Senior Manager, the Chief Officer - Legal and Procurement and the Information Governance Officer.
+These officers will report directly to the SIRO on information governance issues including data protection as necessary.